-The purpose of developing a crosswalk of your Military Occupational Classification (MOC)- (Military Occupation Specialty (MOS)/Rating/Air Force Specialty Code (AFSC))-is to relate civilian career opportunities and requirements to your military education, training, and experience.
-The MOC Crosswalk helps you identify your skills, experience, and abilities and translate them into civilian terminology.
+The purpose of developing a crosswalk of your Military Occupational Classification (MOC)-Military Occupation Specialty (MOS)/Ratings/Air Force Specialty Code (AFSC)-is to relate civilian career opportunities and requirements to your military education, training, and experience.
+The MOC Crosswalk helps you identify your skills, experience, and abilities.
+The MOC Crosswalk also helps translate them into civilian terminology.

-Some Service members know that they want to pursue education, a certain career, go into business for themselves, work part-time, or enter a technical field.
+Some Service members know they want to pursue education, obtain a specific career, go into business for themselves, work part-time, or enter a technical field.
 Others are undecided and could use more exploration and assistance in their career search.
-No matter what your plans are for after transition, identifying and understanding your current skills, level of education, and experience, and comparing your abilities to those required in the civilian sector will assist in your transition.
+No matter what your post-transition plans are, identifying, understanding, and documenting your current skills, level of education, and experience and comparing your abilities to those required for a civilian occupation will assist in your transition.
+You will complete this activity by conducting research, completing the MOC Crosswalk, and documenting any gaps on the Gap Analysis.